 If the lessor files an objection to any of the debtor’s statements in Official Form 101B, the Clerk will set a hearing on the objection, to be held within 10 days of the filing of the objection.
 The lessor’s objection must identify which statement(s) in the debtor’s certification the lessor disputes.

-Debtor’s Failure to File Official Form 101A or 101B.
+Debtor’s Failure to Timely Deliver Payment of One Month’s Rent or Timely File Official Form 101A or 101B.

-If a debtor fails to file Official Form101A with the petition, or fails to file Official Form 101B within 30 days of filing the petition, the Clerk will note that deficiency on the docket.
-Thereafter, the Clerk will promptly serve upon the debtor and the lessor a certified copy of the docket entry indicating the absence of the form(s) and indicating the applicability of the exception to the stay under § 362(b)(22) of the Code.
+If a debtor fails to timely deliver the proper rent payment, or to timely file Official Form101A along with all required and completed documents, as specified in paragraph (a) above, or fails to timely file Official Form 101B as specified in paragraph (d) above, then the Clerk will note that filing deficiency on the docket.
+Thereafter, the Clerk will promptly serve upon the debtor and the lessor a certified copy of the docket entry indicating the debtor failed to comply with the applicable statute, and declaring the exception to the automatic stay specified in § 362(b)(22) applies.
 See also 11 U.S.C. § 362(l)(4)(A).
 (No fee will be due for these certified copies.)

 Vt.
 LBR 4001-3.
 Automatic Stay – Continuation; Imposition; Verification.